 Another British comics example: In the 50s, when British publisher L. Miller ran out of Captain Marvel stories to reprint, he commissioned Mick Anglo to create a similar superhero, Marvelman (known in America as Miracleman).
 Due to the exceptional quality of these stories (particularly Alan Moore's 1980s revival), Marvelman/Miracleman became a beloved character in his own right.

-Still another British comics example: In Zenith: Phase III, Grant Morrison used thinly veiled versions of characters owned by 2000 AD's rival comic publishers.
+Still another British comics example: In Zenith: Phase III, Grant Morrison used thinly veiled versions of characters owned by Two Thousand AD's rival comic publishers.
 Those he could actually get the rights to just appeared as themselves.